Nexmo/nexmo-developer/README.md

 git add -p
 ```

 Commit the changes in your branch.
-Note: Include a commit message adequately: describing the update(s):
+Note: Include a commit message adequately describing the update(s):

 ```
 git commit -m “Add a commit message”